gpregger/scuffed-kwin-auto-mouse-remapper/Readme.md

 1. 'kwin-auto-mouse-remapper-dbus-service.py' runs as a systemd service using 'kwin-auto-mouse-remapper.service'
 2. This python script loads 'app_mapping.json' which contains the rules about which window gets which mapping script. simple.
 2. 'kwin_window_title_sender' runs in the background as a KWin script.
 This connects to the workspace.windowActivated signal and with every window focus change reports the title of the active window and the PID of the responsible process to the DBus service 'org.schorsch.mousekeymapper' provided by 'kwin-auto-mouse-remapper-dbus-service.py'
-3. 'kwin-auto-mouse-remapper-dbus-service.py' then decides based on the received window title which script to run from the 'mapping_scripts' folder.
+3. 'kwin-auto-mouse-remapper-dbus-service.py' then decides based on the received window title / PID and the rules in app_mapping.json which script to run from the 'mapping_scripts' folder.
 This folder can contain arbitrary shell scripts (YOLO), but I filled them with something like this:
 ```bash
 #!/usr/bin/bash
 # keybind_elite_dangerous.sh